Calibrated Uncertainty for Molecular Property Prediction using Ensembles of Message Passing Neural Networks: Experiments and results

-The ensemble uncertainty estimates were re-calibrated by fitting an isotonic regression calibration function (see Section~\ref{sec:uncertainty_calibration}) on the validation set and applying it on the test set leading to an average scaling factor of 0.2965 (SD~=~0.5346) on the test set.
-Even though each individual model is expected to have increased error when presented with unseen data, the ensemble approximation significantly improved the overall error in this case resulting in a calibration function that effectively shrinks the uncertainty of the predictive distribution.
-Uncertainty calibration diagrams are presented in Figure \ref{fig:uncertainty_evaluation_qm9U0} and uncertainty evaluation metrics are summarised in the first row of Table \ref{tab:results}.
-The reliability diagram shows that in general the model assigns higher uncertainty to instances with higher error and overall the model is well calibrated since the predicted uncertainties correspond closely to the observed errors on average, placing the points close to the diagonal.
-The rightmost bin, representing predictions with the highest uncertainty estimates, includes instances with relatively large errors, placing this point far from the rest.
+After training the ensemble model, the ensemble predictive distribution was recalibrated by fitting an isotonic regression recalibration function (see section~\ref{sec:uncertainty_calibration}) on the validation set and applying it on the test set resulting in an average scaling factor of 0.2965 (SD~=~0.5346) on the test set (where SD denotes the standard deviation).
+Even though each individual model in the ensemble is expected to have increased error when presented with unseen data, the ensemble approximation significantly improved the overall error in this case resulting in a recalibration function that effectively shrinks the uncertainty of the predictive distribution.
+Uncertainty calibration plots are presented in figure~\ref{fig:uncertainty_evaluation_qm9U0} and uncertainty calibration and sharpness metrics are included in the first row of table \ref{tab:results}.
+The error-calibration plot (figure~\ref{fig:uncertainty_evaluation_qm9U0_a}) shows that in general the model assigns higher uncertainty to instances with higher error as desired.
+Hence the uncertainty estimates are highly input dependent and have high dispersion as also indicated by a high CV.
+Overall the model is well calibrated in terms of error-calibration since the predicted uncertainties correspond closely to the expected empirical errors on average resulting in a low ENCE.
+The rightmost point in the plot, representing the bin with the highest uncertainty estimates, includes instances with relatively large errors, placing this point far from the rest.
 However, the model correctly assigns high uncertainty to these instances, thereby identifying them as problematic.
-The diagram also reveals that epistemic uncertainty is relatively low in most cases, indicating a high level of agreement among the individual models of the ensemble, and consequently the aleatoric uncertainty is responsible for the majority of the total uncertainty in these cases.
-The last bin is an exception showing high epistemic uncertainty, corresponding to a high level of disagreement among the individual models, indicating these molecules are out of distribution and therefore the predictions are also more likely to have high error.
-Additionally, the uncertainty estimates have a CV (eq.~\ref{eq:coefficient_of_variation}) well above 0, indicating that the uncertainties assigned by the model have large dispersion and thus are highly input dependent.
+The error-calibration plot also reveals that for low uncertainty predictions the epistemic uncertainty is relatively low, indicating a high level of agreement among the individual models of the ensemble, and consequently the aleatoric uncertainty is responsible for the majority of the total uncertainty in these cases.
+On the other hand, the high uncertainty predictions have relatively high epistemic uncertainty, corresponding to a high level of disagreement among the individual models, indicating these molecules are out of distribution and therefore the predictions are also more likely to have high error.
+The quantile-calibration plot (figure~\ref{fig:uncertainty_evaluation_qm9U0_b}) shows that the percentiles of the predicted distributions corresponds well to the empirical distribution on average resulting in a low SSE, and the symmetry at the 0.5 percentile indicates that the error distribution is not skewed and the model is not biased.
+In the confidence curve (figure~\ref{fig:uncertainty_evaluation_qm9U0_c}), the downwards slope indicates that the uncertainty estimates provide a meaningful ranking of the predictions with respect to the error.
+Interestingly, leaving out the 10\% most uncertain predictions results in a significant decrease in error, indicating a potentially large benefit from including these molecules in the training data to improve the error on similar examples in the future following an active learning methodology.
+Considering only the most confident predictions results in a lower average error as desired.